langenhagen/blog/README.md

 Kate wrote one phrase I like to recite:
 > Set goals that are continually growing.

-Another phrase struck me:
+Another phrase I identified with:
 > Create a culture that places value on doing work that matters and gets the team's goals done, not
 > on being the busiest or smartest or loudest person in the room.

-It struck me, becauce I sometimes feel like one of the busiest people in the room.
+I identify with it, becauce I sometimes feel like one of the busiest people in the room.
 Then again, I really like doing my work and oftentimes see the necessicity and ways to improve on our status quo.
 I wish to be in an environment that has its foundations nicely laid out and its processes lean and nicely under control.

 The blog post can be read here: https://queue.acm.org/detail.cfm?id=3350548